 The next brisket comparison was to smoke briskets overnight using the four primary woods — oak, hickory, mesquite, and pecan.
 Multiple pits were used for the overnight cooking.
 We used Prime briskets, trimmed and seasoned as mentioned before, for the comparison, and briskets were put on the smokers around 8 pm on Friday evening so that they would be ready to serve around lunch time on Saturday.
 Kevin Kolman from Weber Grills started four Weber Smokey Mountain cookers with chunks from the four woods as part of the demonstration.

-Chuck wagon breakfast, starting fires, and pit discussion
+Chuck wagon breakfast and pit discussion

 Pit design and maintenance panel